How to Contact the Ombudsman’s Office

 Ella Yeargin is the Ombudsman for the Center for Tobacco Products (CTP).
 Her tenure at CTP includes work as a regulatory counsel in CTP’s Office of Compliance, as well as two years in CTP’s Ombudsman’s Office (including eight months as acting Ombudsman) working with former CTP Ombudsmen Les Weinstein and Jake Romanell.
 Ms. Yeargin has also worked in CTP’s Freedom of Information (FOIA) Office where she began her federal career as a Presidential Management Fellow.

 What does the CTP Ombudsman do?

 CTP established its Ombudsman’s Office in 2010.
-The Ombudsman’s Office responds to a range of inquiries, including complaints from various stakeholders and the public, and facilitates the resolution of disputes between CTP and the tobacco industry.
+The Ombudsman’s Office responds to a range of inquiries, including complaints from various stakeholders including the public, and facilitates the resolution of disputes between CTP and outside parties.
 The office is an advocate for fairness and strives to maintain impartiality and neutrality while providing this service.

 Among other responsibilities, the CTP Ombudsman’s Office:

 - responds to inquiries and/or complaints from the tobacco industry, law firms or consultants representing industry, advocacy groups, public and private research institutions, health care providers, and consumers;